 Gwen eyed him.
-First times in months she could actually touch him and right now all she wanted to do was kick him.
-He was suppose to have brought Charlie along to distract Olivia, not invite them both out on the romantic boating trip he had promised her.
+First times in months, she could actually touch him, but now, all she wanted to do was kick him.
+He brought Charlie along to distract Olivia, not invite them both out on the romantic boating trip he had promised her.
 They were already out here together, no way she could ditch her best friend now.
 “I’m sure one little adventure wouldn’t hurt.”

 “We’re going on an adventure?”
 Olivia peeked in.
 She had an irrational fear of boat cabins.